 You will also need an Android type charger.
 Get one that can provide 5V DC at a solid 1 A or 1000 mA, or more.

 And, you will need a flash memory card.
 Early models used SD, which typically means a MicroSD card in an SD adapter.
-The Raspberry Pi B+ model uses MicroSD directly.
+The Raspberry Pi uses MicroSD directly, starting with the B+ model.
 You need a bare minimum of 2 GB of storage for the bootable OS, but you will probably want at least 8 GB.

 You can connect a USB keyboard and an HDMI cable leading to a computer monitor or television.

-You likely already own much of the collection of added parts including the charger, MicroSD/SD card, USB keyboard, and HDMI cable.
+You likely already own much of the collection of added parts including the charger, MicroSD, USB keyboard, and HDMI cable.

-The Raspberry Pi has one 10/100 Mbps Ethernet port, and it runs SSH by default.
-So, you can plug it into your LAN and connect into it over SSH, maybe using PuTTY from Windows.
+The Raspberry Pi has one Ethernet port, an onboard 802.11 wireless interface, and it runs SSH by default.
+So, you can plug it into your LAN or WLAN and connect into it over SSH, maybe using PuTTY from Windows.

 Why do you have to add software from some guy's site?

 Because an SSH client is an important security tool, and so one isn't included in Windows.

 Come join the Linux movement, and you too can be dismissive of poorly designed but expensive software.

 I own and use several Raspberry Pis, and most of them have had a keyboard or display connected.
 I have only used them by connecting in over SSH.